xxsimoxx/vars/README.md

 This allows to upgrade to the latest code.
 If not installed, you will be noticed about new releases on the plugin page, and you'll need to install the new version manually.

 ### Updating to 1.3.0
-In some conditions you may have to deactivate-reactivate the plugin two times for thing to work best.
+When you upgrade from a previous version to 1.3.0, please deactivate and reactivate the plugin to be sure that the migration is complete.

 ## Integration